rubenpad/gofood/README.md

         SETUP_DB=
     ```

-2. Navigate into your new folder and run dgraph database
+3. Run DGraph database:

     > You need to have installed docker and docker-compose

-    `cd gofood`

     `docker-compose up -d`

-3. Navigate into src/ folder compile and start the application
+4. Navigate into `src/` folder compile and start the application

     `cd src`